CE 741 Geomechanics of Stress Deformation

 3 Credit Hours

-Concepts of volume change and effective stress, stress-strain behavior of clays and sands, stress path and failure conidtions; mechanistic interaction between solids and water, problems in elasticity and plasticity pertaining to stress distribution, elstic, consolidation and secondary settlements, and tolerance limits to deformation levels.
+Concepts of effective stress, volume change and stress-strain behavior of clays and sands, stress path and variation in failure conditions; mechanistic interaction between solids and water, problems in elasticity and plasticity pertaining to stress distribution, time- dependent, consolidation and secondary settlements, and tolerance limits to deformation levels.

 Prerequisite